Accreditation in Public Relations: Certificate in Principles of Public Relations

 Beginning in 2013, a certification called the "Certificate in Principles of Public Relations" has been offered by the UAB as an entry-level credential for those entering the PR field.
 The certificate is designed for university students within six months of graduating (before or after) in a degree-granting program in public relations.
 Candidates must have student-class membership in a UAB member organization, take a university-sponsored or online preparatory course, and pass a computer-based Examination on principles and theory of public relations.
-Twenty-four U.S. universities currently offer the preparatory course, with more joining every year.